bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 > _**Exercise**_
 >
 > * Change the BAM file path to a non-existent file, re-run the script and check that Nextflow flags the error
+>
+> * Change the BAM file path to a wildcard-based pattern that doesn't correspond to any files and check how Nextflow handles that

 ## Separate workflow installation directory